Building My Digital Garden with Eleventy

 The Open Source Advantage

-This entire site is open source on GitHub.
+This site is open source on GitHub.
 Feel free to explore the code, learn from it, or even fork it for your own use.
 I believe in learning in public and sharing knowledge freely.
+For those interested in workflow optimization, my posts on progressive context loading for LLM workflows and privacy-first AI lab deployment demonstrate how open-source tools enable sophisticated development setups.

 Let's Connect

 I'm always interested in connecting with fellow engineers, security professionals, and anyone passionate about technology.
-You can find me on GitHub and LinkedIn, or reach out directly through my contact page.
+You can find me on GitHub or reach out directly through my contact page.

 Here's to building a better, faster, more accessible web – one static site at a time!